dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/K3s/Basic/README.md

                    a.
 Token
                    b.
 Master's IP

 The token we can get it from the master node on the following location ***/var/lib/rancher/k3s/server/node-token***.
 As we alredy know the IP address of the master node, so in ***K3S_URL*** we will have to specify the HTTPS protocol of our master node and specify 6443 as the port number.
-Also, paste teh K3s_Token that we copied from teh location /var/lib/rancher/k3s/server/node-token
+Also, paste teh K3s_Token that we copied from teh location /var/lib/rancher/k3s/server/node-token.

+K3s server always requires the port 6443 to be accessible by all teh nodes.

+But WHY? :fire: